 Insurance companies are notorious for denying liability and delaying the negotiation process so that they can avoid paying compensation to victims who have been injured in an accident involving a distracted driver.
 It is important to choose an attorney who can help you navigate the complex legal system and protect your rights.

-If you have any questions after being injured in accident involving a distracted driver in the Nevada call (702) 570-0000 or fill out the form.
+If you have any questions after being injured in a crash involving a distracted driver, call a Las Vegas distracted driving car accident lawyer at our firm.